jezzsantos/queryany/samples/ri/EVOLUTIONLOG.md

 > In a real product, this domain would certainly be larger in terms of number of entities and value objects, and possibly have more than just one bounded context.

 We have added a bunch of additional attributes to the whole architecture at this point: logging, fluent assertions for testing, and the QueryAny library has been extended to include: ordering, offset and limiting (orderby, take and skip).

->  The QueryAny library development is pretty much complete at this step, and sees no more development for the next few evolutions.

 ### Domain Patterns